Teamkronos/mobile_device_market_leader/README.md

 # mobile_device_market_leader
-To find out which company is leading the mobile device market through an interactive visualization and self-organizing mapping(SOM)
+Finding mobile device market leaders through an interactive visualization and self-organizing mapping(SOM)

 * The dataset contains 213 companies that produced different mobile devices from 1989 to 2012.
 * There are 16 dimensions with 3162 rows